(Photography for banner + all images below by: Jabari Jacobs, Styled by Limonata Creative, Authors: Limonata Creative + Liz Watt)

 I make sure to ask my client all of the above questions at every initial meeting and record their answers on an intake form I created for myself.
 This is the most effective way I have found to get to the meat of the project so I can produce an accurate quote and/or advise the client on whether we’re a good fit for one another.
 General rule of thumb: the smaller, easier the job and/or project reach, the smaller the quote.
 The larger, more complicated the job and/or project reach, the larger the quote.

-LABOR VS. EXPENSES
+5) LABOR VS. EXPENSES

 The rate you land on should be time or labor based only and should NEVER include project expenses.
 Expenses (ie. cost of project materials or prop rentals) should always be separate and estimated accurately by you, communicated to & approved by your clients prior to beginning a project.
 Don’t let your client's project expenses cut into your own rate / income!

-RATE STANDARDS
+6) RATE STANDARDS & SPECTRUMS

-NOTE: The rates below are NOT set in stone!
+• The rates below are NOT set in stone!
 Every project and stylist is different which may require different rates based upon your location, your expertise/experience, the project itself, inflation, and whether you are represented or not.
 If you have questions, my advice to you is to always reach out to another stylist or industry professional in your area to get a second opinion and more accurate advice before quoting anything you’re unsure of!

-Local, Small Business (aka not a national brand or company): $500-$1K/ 10-hr day
+Local, Small Business (aka not a national brand or company): $800-$1K+/ 10-hr day

-Publications such as Cookbooks: $500-$1K/day (because it usually takes days or even weeks to create imagery for books, be prepared to negotiate lower rates with these clients as you’ll be working for longer stints than a typical shoot.
+Publications such as Cookbooks: $600-$1K/day (because it usually takes days or even weeks to create imagery for books, be prepared to negotiate lower rates with these clients as you’ll be working for longer stints than a typical shoot.
 This is not all cases though!)

 NO DEETS, NO QUOTE!